Floorp-Projects/Floorp/browser/components/loop/standalone/README.md

 Configuration
 -------------

-You will need to generate a configuration file, you can do so with:
+If you need a static config.js file for deployment (most people wont; only folks deploying the development server will!), you can generate one like this:

     $ make config